clyve345/Data-Analytics-for-Display-Advertisement-Campaign/README.md

 ## **Included in this project is:**
 1. Jupyter notebook containing the code used
-2. Sales Dateset
-3. PDF report on my findings
+2. PDF report on my findings
-4. Power BI Dashboard
+3. Power BI Dashboard